kollin-brandenburg/ICS_HCM/LabGuide300.md

 ![](images/300/image323.png)

 The Wizard for configuring the SOAP endpoint will now appear.
-Enter the name "addTalentProfileData", as shown below.
+Enter the name "addTalentProfileData", as shown below, and click "Next" at the top.

 ![](images/300/image322.png)

 Next, on the Operations page, ensure that "Disable SoapAction Validation" is set to "No".
+Then, click "Next".

 ![](images/300/image008.png)

-On the Headers page, apply the following setting:
+On the Headers page, ensure that the following is set to "No", and click "Next".

 ![](images/300/image009.png)

 Now, a summary of the new Integration is presented.
+Review it and click "Done".

 ![](images/300/image010.png)